DangLe1996/SOEN-6111/README.md

 I. Introduction (300 words): context, objectives, presentation of the problem to solve, related work.
 II.
 Materials and Methods (400 words): the dataset(s), technologies and algorithms that will be used.

-Feb 12 Meeting
-- We got a population of each us counties from https://www.census.gov/data/datasets/time-series/demo/popest/2010s-counties-total.html#par_textimage_70769902, which will be used in the project.
-We can use population to cluster as well, to find counties with similar populations and compare the covid cluster to find any corelation, if exist.
-- Clsutering techniques: k-means clustering (Point assignment) and One method of Hierarchical clustering (TBD).
-- Distance calculation is the difference in number of covid cases, taken at a predetermined interval ( every 2 weeks, every month, etc) to reduce the entropy of the data.
-This distance will be used to cluster.
-- Game plan: Dang will look at Hierachi and Vasu will looks at k-means for more details.